jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 A command definition can be *called* multiple times.

-In a different programming language a command call may look as follows:
+In a different programming language a command call might look as follows:

 ```c#
 MyCommand();
 ```

-A call may *execute*, so it is symbolized with a diamond shape:
+A call *executes,* so that is symbolized with a diamond shape:

 <img src="images/1.%20Commands%20Main%20Concepts.002.png" width="50" />

-A call may point out a definition, giving it a *dashed line* pointing away from it:
+A call points out a definition, giving it a *dashed line* pointing away from it:

 <img src="images/1.%20Commands%20Main%20Concepts.011.png" width="120" />

-A call might be placed *inside* a parent command.
+A is usually placed *inside* a parent command.

 <img src="images/1.%20Commands%20Main%20Concepts.012.png" width="140" />

-The call itself could remain *nameless*.
+The call itself usually remains *nameless*.

-So a command call might be symbolized by:
+So a command call is symbolized by:

 - diamond
 - nameless
 - contained in another command symbol
 - dashed line pointing away from it

-because it may be:
+because it is:

 - executable
 - nameless